-Passing the goats, the trail consisted of a lot of up and downs steep stairways.
-We still couldn’t see a thing, but decided to keep going anyway as we were doing fine on time.
+Passing the goats, the trail consisted of numerous steep stairways that repeatedly took us up and then down again.
+We still couldn’t see a thing, but decided to keep going anyway, as we were doing fine on time.
 And slightly out of breath, we made it to the Emperor’s Throne viewing platform.
-But there wouldn’t be a whole lot to view.
+But unfortunately, there wouldn’t be a whole lot to view.

 Stepping onto the platform, we found ourselves totally surrounded by a thick gray void.
 It felt like we were on a floating island.
 As anticlimactic as this portion of the hike was at first, the surreal experience ended up being one of the most memorable moments of my time at Zhangjiajie.

-Nearby, though, we noticed that the trail continued on for awhile, despite it ending after the viewing platform on my map.
+After hanging out on the platform for awhile, we noticed that the main trail actually continued on, despite it ending on the map where we were.
 It was blocked off by a small piece of rope that could easily be stepped over.
 Clearly, park authorities didn’t want people walking there.
 But if it were really that dangerous, wouldn’t they have erected a gate, barbed wire, or even a warning sign?